ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

     dd = mapdl.krylov

-**Step 2** : Generate a Krylov subspace of size / Dimension 10 at frequency 500 Hz for model reduction
+**Step 2**: Generate a Krylov subspace of size/dimension 10 at frequency 500 Hz for model reduction

 .. code:: ipython3